 - All of these components have a shelf life, when the timing belt is due for replacement they are as well.

 - If any of them fail, the timing will fail also causing engine damage.

 - If any of these components fail, you will have the expense of going back through the whole job again.
 It’s usually a long process to remove the timing covers and timing belt.

-When should I replace it?
-Most manufacturer recommendations are at either 60,000 90,000 or 100,000 miles.
+Most manufacturer recommendations for timing belt replacement are at either 60,000, 90,000, or 100,000 miles.
 Time is also relevant, the belt is rubber and usually won’t last more than 7-10 years.
-If oil or antifreeze are found to be leaking into the timing cover the belt should be replaced as well.
+If oil or antifreeze is found to be leaking into the timing cover the belt should be replaced as well.